vault27/Foundation/vxlan.md

 Configuration overview:
 - Configure underlay
+- Next we create a big virtual switch from our fabric
 - On each VTEP we configure physical interfaces with required VLAN
 - We configure loopback for overlay and announce them via underlay
 - On clients we configure ip and default GW - the same on all clients on different VTEPs in one VLAN
+- On VTEPS we configure MAC VRFs with RD and RT for every VLAN and with VNI number
+- Configure NVE interface with all VNIs, source interface, reachibility protocol and ingress replication fort BUM
+- Next we upgrade it to L3 Switch
+- We need just to configure IP interface: we create VRF and add interfaces to it and add virtual IP and virtual MAC for them

 ### Symmetric
 - Routing happends both on ingress and egress VTEP: Leaf1 gets frame in VLAN/VNI 1, puts it to IP VRF A, IP VRF sends it to Leaf 2 with VNI of this VRF, Leaf 2 puts it into proper MAC VRF